TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.5.4 is here</H3>

 New features:
 Can now export VBIN models to .DAE.
-These DAE files will reference the appropriate textures for that model and will be properly mapped when imported to a program like Blender. </br>
+These DAE files will reference the appropriate textures for that model and will be properly mapped when imported to a program like Blender. <br>
 Can now correctly export ITF files to BMP.
 These will be properly unswizzled and should line up correctly on exported DAE models (if they don't, they should only need to be flipped vertically in an image editor)

 Bugfixes:
-Can now export most old models and textures.</br>
+Can now export most old models and textures.<br>
-Cancelling an export to all file types will no longer crash the program</br>
+Cancelling an export to all file types will no longer crash the program<br>
 Attempting to save without a loaded file will no longer crash the program.

 Known issues:
-Attempting to load an ITF file after a VBIN file will result in a crash. </br>
+Attempting to load an ITF file after a VBIN file will result in a crash. <br>
 Loading a VBIN file after an ITF file will leave the palette table visible.

 <HR>